wiztigers/genetreecs/README.md

 So we'll keep a `Node` at the top as with my first implementation, but it will become abstract.

 If I don't want to clutter the sourcecode with incessant casts each time I want to access the `CodeElement` data of a node, it seems I can use generics.
-So each node will be "nicely" genericized with its data type, thus typing it strongly.
+So each node would be "nicely" genericized with its data type, thus typing it strongly.

 However, we have many cases when a node has to be manipulated independently from its type: a visitor